-I couldn’t differentiate the different departments.
-All the staff worked on one floor but there were different departments with different staff and a different manager assigned to each one.
-I just saw them all as one.
-There was a lady who was working on the department next to mine; Candles and picture frames.
-If a customer had asked her about a certain item that they didn’t see and wanted she would call me over and ask me to go downstairs to the basement and check for her.
-She did this more then once in a day.
-Without even questioning, without even asking her why she can’t do it herself, I would do it.
-Today, looking back, I’d tell her that I have my own work to do.
-It’s not my department.
-I spent so much time in the basement either finding an item for that lady on candles and picture frames or checking for stock that a customer has enquired about.
-The manager who was in charge of the basement said to me “you should come and work for me.
-You spend so much time down here”.
-I didnt understand what she meant.
-I didn’t know if she was joking.
-The whole comment was lost on me.
+There was a lady who was working on the department next to mine; candles and picture frames.
+If a customer asked her about a certain item that they didn’t see on the shelves, she would call me over and ask me to go downstairs to the basement and check for her.
+She did this more than once in a day.
+Without even questioning, without even asking her why she couldn’t do it herself, I would do it.

 The Conclusion of My First Experience in Employment

 In front of other staff members she screamed and shouted at me.
-After this embarrassing experience I went off to the toilet, sat there for 15 mins and cried.
+After this embarrassing experience I went to the toilet, sat there for 15-minutes and cried.
 I was unsure of what to do.
 I walked out and never went back again.

 My New Job: The Turn Around